tojkuv/the-rust-book/generic-types-traits-lifetimes/README.md

 This code prints `New article available!
 (Read more...)`

-Creating a default implementation doesn't require us to change anything about the implementation of `Summary` on `Tweet` in Listing 10-13.
-The reason is that the syntax for overriding a default implementation is the same as the syntax for implementing a trait method that doesn't have a default implementation.
+Creating a default implementation doesn'_t require us to change anything about the implementation of `Summary` on `Tweet` in Listing 10-13.
+The reason is that the syntax for overriding a default implementation is the same as the syntax for implementing a trait method that doesn'_t have a default implementation.

-Default implementation can call other methods in the same trait, even if those other methods don't have a default implementation.
+Default implementation can call other methods in the same trait, even if those other methods don'_t have a default implementation.
 In this way, a trait can provide a lot of useful functionality and only require implementors to specify a small part of it.
 For example, we could define the `Summary` trait to have a `summarize_author` method whose implementation is required, and then define a `summarize` method that has a default implementation that calls the `summarize_author` method:

 ```rust
 pub trait Summary {